-Information about how to use My PAA may be accessed through the Practitioners Page at www.pbgc.gov as well as within the My PAA application itself.
-Detailed information (e.g., FAQs and Demos) is located in the "Online Premium Filing (My PAA)" section of the Practitioners Page at www.pbgc.gov.
+Information about how to use My PAA may be accessed on PBGC's website as well as within the My PAA application itself.
+Detailed information (e.g., FAQs and Demos) is located in the "Online Premium Filing (My PAA)" section (accessible via the Practitioners Page of PBGC's website).